 Researchers identified 199 people with HIV who were taking art, with persistent viral suppression (16% of women with HIV; 29% of men with HIV).
 These patients showed an increased risk of plaque re-formation compared to HIV-negative patients group (RAR = 1,77; IC95% 1,13 -2,77).

-"Our finding that participants who remained suppressed by HIV still had an increased risk of new focal plaque formation suggests that surveillance with regard to long-term adverse consequences of art remains guaranteed for all individuals infected with the HIV virus , "Write the authors.
+“Our finding that participants who remained suppressed by HIV still had an increased risk of new focal plaque formation suggests that vigilance regarding long-term adverse art consequences remains warranted for all HIV-infected individuals. , ”Write the authors.

 The relationship between immune status and plaque formation was then analyzed.

 People living with HIV and who had a line count of CD4 cells above 500 cells / mm3, had a comparable risk of re-forming plaques for HIV-negative controls.
 The increased risk of new plaque accumulation was observed in people with HIV who had a CD4 cell count below 200 cells / mm3 (RAR = 2,57; IC95% 1,48 -4,46).

 Longer duration of protease inhibitor therapy was a risk factor for plaque buildup among men with HIV (RAR = 1,12 per year of cumulative use, IC 95%, 1,01 -1.25) but not women with HIV.

 "Our previous data supporting early ART before CD 4 will decrease, which may attenuate HIV-associated cardiovascular risks," the authors conclude.
 "A better understanding of these processes is needed both to prevent or delay CVD development and strategies to improve treatment outcomes with the growing and increasingly older HIV-infected population."